plow-technologies/blink-shared/README.md

 ## Configuration Service
 This service allows things like wifi and tried baud rates to be changed.
+There is also a characteristic for restarting the blink process

 * Service UUID: `a9d064dd-6635-4a1f-97f9-4dd34132be86`
 * Primary Data Types : RocConfiguration and RocVersion